 The Receiver will continue to attempt to locate additional funds and other assets and, if appropriate, will institute proceedings to recover assets on behalf of the Receivership Entities.
 In an effort to more fully understand the conduct at issue and in an attempt to locate more assets, the Receiver will continue to conduct interviews and/or depositions of parties and third parties with knowledge.

-The Receiver will also continue the operations of all ongoing businesses of the continue to market properties for sale and entertain offers for purchase.
+The Receiver will also continue the operations of all ongoing businesses of the Receivership Entities to maintain and, if possible, enhance their value.
+The Receiver will continue to market properties for sale and entertain offers for purchase.